objektwerks/scala.native.nginx/README.md

 Build and Deploy NowServer
 --------------------------
->Build and deploy NowServer to/run on local nginx unit server:
+>Build and deploy to/run on local nginx unit server:
 1. sbt clean compile nativeLink
 ```
 Multiple main classes detected.
 Select one to run: